-Tracking payments done via bank cards is simple and easy but cash payments might trip you up.
-When starting a business, personal investments are usually regarded with lenience, one does not scrimp on neither time, nor money.
+Tracking payments done via bank cards is simple and easy, but cash payments might trip you up.
+When starting a business, personal investments are usually regarded with lenience, one scrimps on neither time nor money.
 However, if you don’t have a habit of tracking your cash expenses, such investments might cost you dearly.
-Most accounting programs allow you to include cash payments but you should also keep the corresponding receipts.
+Most accounting programs allow you to include cash payments, but you should also keep the corresponding receipts.
 That way, it will be much easier to determine your company’s balance of expenses and income.

 Unnecessary Paper Bureaucracy

 If you do your bookkeeping in paper form, you are wasting a lot of time.
 You shouldn’t make your work harder when there are numerous software options, configured especially for small businesses.
-By automating your accounting, you will not only save many hours of work, but will also be able to track your cash flow more easily, increase work efficiency as well as your company’s profits.
+By automating your accounting, you will not only save many hours of work but will also be able to track your cash flow more easily and increase work efficiency and your company’s profits.

 The Desire to Do Everything Yourself

 As an owner of a small business, you are probably used to doing a multitude of different jobs that require competence in many different fields.
-However, you should reconsider whether it’s worth to also take on the accountant’s responsibilities.
+However, you should reconsider whether it’s also worth taking on the accountant’s responsibilities.
 One tiny mistake, misunderstanding, or simply lack of knowledge on how to behave in a given situation may cost you the success of your business.
 A hired accountant will help reduce business expenses, so employing them will pay off.

 Not Having a Plan B